 The following section describes the decision making process for the selection of policy tools made by the policy development teams for non-prescribed drinking water threats.
 A brief summary has been provided where the outcomes published within the Discussion Paper were available.
+The Discussion Paper accompanied the development of the first Catfish Creek Source Protection Plan.
 Further information on policy development including the intent and rationale for the selection of specific policy tools is presented in Section 5 - County of Oxford Policy Rationale.